Publisher: Kensington Genre: Cozy Mystery Release date: September 26, 2017 Pages: 304

 When I read a Christmas mystery, I want to be convinced that it is Christmas.
 I am going to be disappointed if it feels like the Christmas aspects are forced, or are just there to be window dressing (a fairly obvious ploy, in my opinion, to gain easy impulse buy sales).
 At the same time, there is a fine line between effective and over the top.
 I don’t want the Christmas elements to be sickly sweet.
 Too much of a good thing and all that.

 Death by Eggnog nailed the Christmas elements.
-The Christmas references all felt natural, and I had no trouble believe that Krissy really was navigating the Christmas season, with all it’s snowy goodness.
+The Christmas references all felt natural, and I had no trouble believing that Krissy really was navigating the Christmas season, with all its snowy goodness.
 I read this book when summer had yet to dissolve fully into fall… and found myself wishing that it would start to snow so that I could have that Christmas snow feeling in real life.
 I was literally sitting in shorts dreaming of snow. *slow clap* Well done Erickson.
 Well done.

 There were a couple things that bugged me in the story, but those were mostly because I wanted the story to go my way, and I wanted answers immediately.
 Which I didn’t get.
 And now I have to read the next book… go figure.
 I was pretty confused by the status of Krissy’s relationship with her boyfriend Will Foster.
 I see that relationship headed for rocky shoals in the near future.

 My other frustration also had to do with a romantic interest – this one in the form of an ex (maybe soon to be ex-ex) lover of Krissy’s.
-Krissy and Paul had some adorable interactions throughout the story (way better than Krissy-Will), and then, in his role as police officer, he got to swoop in and save the day at the end.
+Krissy and Paul had some adorable interactions throughout the story (way better than Krissy-Will), and then, in his role as a police officer, he got to swoop in and save the day in the end.
 It had the potential to be a great scene – and it could have gone any number of ways.
 But it never happened.
 Potential romantic interest swoops in to save the main character from a dangerous situation, and you don’t even put the scene in the book?
 Not fair.

 Overall, I really enjoyed this book.
 If you are looking for a fun, cozy, Christmas read, then I would definitely recommend you go pick up this book.
 And don’t worry if you haven’t read any others in the series.
 But don’t be surprised if you find yourself headed out to the bookshop or local library to pick up the rest in the series…